Hail Damage To A Metal Roof

 Types of Hail Damage to a Metal Roof

-Most metal material types like steel or aluminum, used in metal roofing systems can be warped due to damage.
-When looking at how a metal roof can be damaged with hail, there are two main differences:
+When looking at how a metal roof can be damaged from hail, there are two main differences:

 If hail has caused a dent to form on your metal roof, most often is a cosmetic issue that will not cause the roof to fail or need an extensive repair.
-Dents in your metal roof does not require any fixes to be done to the structural part of the roof and is the better scenario when compared to a punctured roof system.
+Dents in your metal roof do not require any fixes to be done to the structural part of the roof and are the better scenario when compared to a punctured roof system.

 A roof that was punctured by hail can cause a roof to leak or potentially fail.
-Hail is more likely to cause dents then to puncture your metal roof this is mainly due to the fact that most hailstorms are smaller, however, in areas that is is more common to have heavier hailstorms, it is possible that hail could puncture the metal roof and cause a much bigger issue.
+Hail is more likely to cause dents than to puncture your metal roof, this is mainly because most hailstorms are smaller.
+However, in areas that are more common to have heavier hailstorms, hail could puncture the metal roof and cause a much bigger issue.

 Factors of Hail Damage to a Metal Roof